yousernaym/vm/README.md

 ### Key frames (WIP)
 Press CTRL-K to insert a key frame at the current playback position.
 Changes to supported properties will be stored in the currently highlighted key frame.
-Only Viewport widht and Camera is supported atm.
+Currently only Viewport widht and Camera is supported.

 ### XMPlay
 For optimal module playback, import XmPlay: `File -> Third-party integration.. -> Import XmPlay`.